Mixture model fitting using conditional models and modal Gibbs sampling: Introduction

-The paper is organized as follows.
-In Section~\ref{sec:mixmod} an introduction to mixture models and Bayesian inference is provided.
-Next, INLA is described in Section~\ref{sec:INLA}.
-Fitting mixture models with INLA is detailed in Section~\ref{sec:mixmodINLA}.
-The computation of the marginal likelihood of a model for the selection of the number of components in the mixture is tackled in Section~\ref{sec:components}.
+The paper starts with an introduction to mixture models and Bayesian inference in Section~\ref{sec:mixmod}.
+Next, the new proposal to fit mixture models is described in Section~\ref{sec:MGS}.
 A simulation study is carried out in Section~\ref{sec:simulation}.
 Several examples are developed in Section~\ref{sec:examples}.
 Finally, the developments and main results of this paper are discussed in Section~\ref{sec:discussion}.